 Firstly, the Ayurvedic school of medicine has many valuable teachings about various herbs like turmeric, but like any ancient practise, it peddles a lot of rubbish too.

-Perhaps the biggest crime of all is Ayurveda’s recommendation of heavy metals.
-Old school Indian doctors believe that mercuryarsenic and aluminium all have healing properties, and intentionally add them to their herbal supplement concoctions.
+Perhaps Ayurveda’s worst crime is its recommendation of heavy metals for health.
+Old school Indian doctors believe that mercury, arsenic and aluminium all have healing properties, and intentionally add them to their herbal supplement concoctions.
 This is completely moronic; mercury is a neurotoxin, arsenic clogs your pores by accelerating keratin production, and aluminum empties your glutathione stores.

-Nowadays, heavy metals are still an epidemic with ashwagandha; one freshly conducted 2015 study found that 50% of the market samples analysed contained mercury at levels “above the permissible limit“.
+Nevertheless, heavy metals remain an issue with ashwagandha.
+One freshly conducted 2015 study found that 50% of the market samples analysed contained mercury at levels “above the permissible limit“.
 Unintentional pollution is another factor: “consumption of Ashwagandha obtained from polluted areas may cause accumulated side effect… of the heavy metals“.

 Clearly, this is not good for acne.
 Many “true” companies foolishly add heavy metals to respectfully align themselves with Ayurveda’s original teachings, but they’re just ruining their product.